consoli-tech/privacy.liftstation.cloud/index.md

-# Consolidated Utilities, Inc.
+# Consoli Tech, LLC
 ## Privacy Policy
 Your privacy is important to us.
-It is Consolidated Utilities, Inc.&#39;s policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, [https://liftstation.cloud](https://liftstation.cloud), and other sites we own and operate.
+It is Consoli Tech, LLC&#39;s policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, [https://liftstation.cloud](https://liftstation.cloud), and other sites we own and operate.

 Personal information is any information about you which can be used to identify you.
 This includes information about you as a person (such as name, address, and date of birth), your devices, payment details, and even information about how you use a website or online service.